-17 Mar Learn From Pizza Hut & Marugame Udon; Learn From The Crisises in 2020
+17 Mar Pizza Hut & Marugame Udon; Learn From The Crisises in 2020

 This PR crisis in Marugame Udon and Pizza Hut blowed up since the media covered in BBC Indonesia on 4th September 2016, where the investigation team from BBC and Tempo gathered some document, e-mail, and the photos from former senior in Sriboga Food Group that showed the practice of using expired ingredients in international food chain.
 The source, who has worked for a long time in a group talked to BBC Indonesia and Tempo on condition that their identities would not be disclosed.

 The internal source said, the practice of extending the period of unauthorized expiration occured systematically involving the company’s top management in Indonesia, and had been going on for years.
 Added to this his efforts to stop the practice were in vain.
 When he first presented the case to the BBC, he said: